 Tonic maker Fevertree cuts profit forecast as cost pressures increase

-July 15 (Reuters) - Tonic maker Fevertree FEVR.L lowered its annual profit forecast on Friday, signalling a hit from cost pressures and logistical issues.
+July 15 (Reuters) - Tonic maker Fevertree FEVR.L lowered its annual profit forecast on Friday, as the British company faces worsening cost pressures and logistical issues.

+Companies across the world have been battling a surge in prices hit by uncertainty over commodity supplies due to the Ukraine-Russia war and rising inflation.

+The London-listed firm said it continues to be impacted by labour shortages mainly in the U.S. east coast and is also facing higher glass costs due to limited availability.

-The company now expects full-year operating profit to be in the range of 37.5 million pounds to 45 million pounds ($44.33 million - $53.19 million), down from its earlier forecast of between 63 million pounds and 66 million pounds.
+The company, which sells premium tonics and drink mixers, now expects full-year operating profit to be in the range of 37.5 million pounds to 45 million pounds ($44.33 million - $53.19 million), down from its earlier forecast of between 63 million pounds and 66 million pounds.

 ($1 = 0.8460 pounds)